a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```

 ### Running iqtree
-Now we have the basics we will run iqtree
+Now we have the basics we will run iqtree.

 > `Exercise two`
 >
+> Open a named screen and access the help file for iqtree, why do you think it

 Reopen the screen you made for running `iqtree`
 You should see that you have to reactivate the conda environment as well, when you enter a new session.